M-Moshi/UNLV-NPM-Candida-auris/README.md

 ## Project Overview

-The primary goal of this repository is to provide a standardized, reproducible, and easy-to-use set of tools for processing various types of sequencing data.
+The primary goal of this repository is to provide a standardized, reproducible, and easy-to-use set of tools for processing various types of Candida auris sequencing data.
 Each workflow is designed to be self-contained and comes with its own set of instructions and reference files.
+These pipelines were used to generate the data for the NCBI BioProjects listed in the **[Associated Datasets](#associated-datasets)** section at the bottom of this document.

 ### Directory Structure
 ```